Introducing the Evergreen Framework: 4 Customer Journeys Every Brand Can Use

-Creating an effective, valuable onboarding Canvas is the foundation of the Evergreen Framework—and the first step in developing a relationship with your customers.
+Creating an effective, valuable onboarding campaign is the foundation of the Evergreen Framework—and the first step in developing a relationship with your customers.

 Retention is not one-size-fits-all among brands or even among users.
 I’d recommend you look to define what retention is for your company and the high-value actions that encourage users to come back to your product.
 Once you have that definition and understanding, you are ready for the second Evergreen journey.

 Retention Canvases are geared towards driving your users back to the product and having them remain engaged with your offering.
 For example, if you see a significant drop-off point on day 10 you may implement a retention strategy by messaging users on the 9th day of their user experience.
 Canvas Flow enables you to design journeys that are totally customizable to your audience and can be optimized through various multivariate tests.